 The company's filing showed an age of 43.5 years for this account.
 The previous study showed an age of 29 years.
 There has been no activity in the account, and there is no reason for the increase in the age.
-Staff has recalculated the age to be 33 years.
-A review of Schedule N of the company's filing shows that this is the correct age.
+Our review of Schedule N of the company's filing shows that the correct age should be 33 years.

 FPUC proposed an increase in the Average Service Life (ASL) from 50 to 56 years.
 This is in line with the industry average of 56.6 years.
-Therefore, staff believes the proposed increase should be accepted.
+Therefore, we approve the increase the company proposed.